 Atsuki spends most of his time looking at his phone and avoiding real life interactions, but his a collision with a brazen girl pulls him from his comfort zone.
 Fuuka is energetic, but feels a sprk is missing in her life.
 Atsuki suggests trying out music after hearing her sing.
-She's been a big fan of pop singer Koyuki Hinashi, who sings songs inspired by a love she never realized - later turning out to be a unrequtetted love for Atsuki!
-It's bad timing considering Fuuka just started a band with Atsuki, and only realized she's fallen for him as well.
+She's been a big fan of pop singer Koyuki Hinashi, who sings songs inspired by a love she never realized - later turning out to be a unrequited love for Atsuki!
+It's bad timing considering Fuuka just started a band with Atsuki and fallen for him as well.

 Fuuka didn't draw me in, it was more like I decided to go along with it.
 I found much of this anime to be very contrived, but I think that was a fair trade off for better entertainment (ignoring that it should have been better constructed in general).

 What do I mean by contrived?
 So Astuki happens to be childhood friends with an idol.
-He meets Fuuka who happens to be an amazing singer (even if she doesn't know it yet), her friend was a piano prodegy in childhood, a guy trying to convince Fuuka to be a track team member likes the drums, and an online friend Atsuki knows is great at guitar.
+He meets Fuuka who happens to be an amazing singer (even if she doesn't know it yet), her friend was a piano prodigy in childhood, Fuuka's track team colleague plays drums, and Atsuki's online friend is great at guitar.
 This is how the band forms.
-Also within like two months of practice perform on stage and everyone is blown away.
-There's a lot more, but you get the idea.
+Also within like two months of practice, they perform on stage and everyone is blown away.
+There's more, but you get the idea.
 Fuuka is an anime slapped together with a concept in mind, but it doesn't develop naturally.

-I was hoping for a big upset within the story but it's pretty clear how it will play out early on and there aren't any surprises.
-Which could have made this anime better if it hadn't played it so safe.
+I was hoping for a big upset within the story but it's pretty clear how it will play out early on and there no surprises.
+This anime could have been better if it hadn't played it so safe.

-My biggest hangup was that I didn't like Fuuka much.
-I admit I have a predisposition to feeling sorry for cute anime girls (that don'te annoy me), and although Hinashi's story is the same tired childhood friend trope, I think it was done well enough to make me sympathize with her.
-The other band members work well enough, and each has their token back story.
+My biggest hangup was that I didn't like Fuuka.
+I have a predisposition to feel sorry for cute anime girls (that don't annoy me), and although Hinashi's story is yet another childhood friend trope, I think it's done well enough.
+In this situation, I like anime titles where I love both girls in a love triangle, but for me it was all slanted in one direction.
+Band members have token back stories, seemingly only so they have them.
 Also there is a fair amount of of fan service, but so weirdly placed it's like there was a quota to meet.

 Screen Caps: >